OpenConext/Stepup-Middleware/README.md

 ## Notes

+### Institution

+Institutions are identified case-insensitively within the context of Configuration.
+This means that the same institution is configured regardless of the casing of its name.

+For example, it does not matter whether one adds RaLocations to `my-institution` or or to `My-Institution`: the RaLocations will be added to the same institution.

 ### Mocking time

 Due to a limitation of mocking of static methods, to mock time, the helper `DateTimeHelper::stubNow(DateTime $now)` was